Nike is one of the most well-known athletics brands on the planet.

 Nike’s Post-Purchase Emails

 The next obvious step was to find out what Nike’s email campaigns look like when we purchase something.
 Thus far, we had played around on their website, abandoned our cart, and monitored their emails, but now it was time to actually pull out our wallet and buy some sneakers.

 So we did.

 The first email we received looked like this.

-For convenience, they provided me with the date that we can expect my package to arrive (much appreciated when you’re on the consumer end of things).
+For convenience, they provided us with the date that we can expect the package to arrive (much appreciated when you’re on the consumer end of things).
 Then they also gave us the order number and the ability to track the package — all standard stuff for a digital e-commerce receipt.

 But what’s interesting is that they also include a “Top Picks For You” section near the bottom of the email.